 Koh Lanta: Just a three-hour ferry ride east of Phuket is this lovely, sleepy island.
 It gives you better access to tours in Phi Phi and some of the other small, iconic sandy islands on this side of Thailand.

 Chiang Mai and Chiang Rai: Swing wide and take a plane north or Chiang Mai (or Chiang Rai If you want to venture further into the jungle north).
-This region and city is perfect for those who live nature, want to interact ethically with elephants and find amazing items in the night markets.
+This region and city are perfect for those who love nature, want to interact ethically with elephants and find amazing items in the night markets.
 I would recommend Chiang Mai first though if you want to end your trip on the islands in relax mode.

 Back to Bangkok: Air Asia will speedily take you back to the capital city.
 It’s worth a day or two in this hubbub of activity, from foodie tours and shows to shopping and temple sightseeing.
 If you want to extend your time in Thailand, then getting to Phuket from Bangkok is simple.
 Plenty of domestic airlines fly south – which can be easiest, even when there’s a few bus or train options, as flights are direct into town.
 Air Asia has the best options, especially if you plan ahead.